techstreams/TSContactForm/README.md

 The documentation was built with [Harp](http://harpjs.com/).
 To run the documentation locally:

-Install Harp globally.  *See the [documentation](http://harpjs.com/docs/environment/install) for more information.*
+Install Harp on your system.  *See the [documentation](http://harpjs.com/docs/environment/install) for more information.*

 To run the Harp server, execute the following command from the project's root directory *(or use the [gulp docsdev](#using-coffeeScript-and-gulp) task)*: